paypal/SeLion/README.md

 Areas that need contribution
 -----------------------------
-1. Project Documentation and/or Project Website
+1. Project Documentation and/or Project Website.
+2. Project Tests and/or Testing.
+3. Any open item from [GitHub Issues](https://github.com/paypal/SeLion/issues).
-2. Support for additional data formats such as CSV for data driven testing.
+4. Support for additional data formats such as CSV for data driven testing.
-3. Any open item from [GitHub Issues](https://github.com/paypal/SeLion/issues)

 Projects we depend on that need contributors
 ---------------------------------------------